grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

 To do this, refer to [Reuse content with Hugo mounts](https://grafana.com/docs/writers-toolkit/write/reuse-content/hugo-mounts).

 With this option, you share not only content but also structure: each page has exactly the same heading structure.
-If you want flexibility in page structure, you need to use another option instead.
+If you want flexibility in your page structure, you need to use another option instead.

 #### Pros